 - Enhancing health monitoring infrastructure and workforce capacity at the state, local and territorial levels

 - Expanding the utility of NSSP data to use in all-hazards incidents and to contribute information for public health situational awreness, routine public health practice and improved health outcomes

 - Improving the ability to detect emergency health-related threats by supporting the enhancement of systems to signal alerts for potential problems and improving the ability to understand the severity of health issues

 - Increasing local and state jurisdictions participation in NSSP

-Tri-County Health Department (TCHD) and Denver Public Health (DPH) participate in the National Syndromic Surveillance Program (NSSP), which is a collaboration among local, state, and federal public health programs for timely exchanges of syndromic data for situational awareness and enhanced response to hazardous events and disease outbreaks.
-In the summer of 2016, the NSSP effort has expanded to include Boulder County Public Health and Jefferson County Public Health. the syndromic surveillance partnership in the NSSP Colorado North Central Region (NSSP CO-NCR) includes public health agencies and facilities from Adams, Arapahoe, Boulder, Denver, Douglas and Jefferson Counties.
+Tri-County Health Department (TCHD) and Denver Public Health (DPH) co-jointly began participating in the NSSP in 2013 collecting the timely syndromic surveillance data for situational awareness and enhanced response to hazardous events and disease outbreaks.
+In the summer of 2016, the NSSP effort expanded to include Boulder County Public Health and Jefferson County Public Health. the syndromic surveillance partnership in the NSSP Colorado North Central Region (NSSP CO-NCR) includes public health agencies and facilities from Adams, Arapahoe, Boulder, Denver, Douglas and Jefferson Counties.

 To view informational webinars on Meaningful Use and Public Health, please click here.

 Click for information on Tri-County Health Department's Declaration of Readiness to Receive Syndromic Surveillance Data for Hospitals in Adams, Arapahoe and Douglas Counties